pchemguy/SQLiteC-for-VBA/SQLiteC-Connection.md

 #### Statement functionality

 SQLiteCConnection acts as an abstract factory for the SQLiteCStatement class, providing three related members, including the *CreateStatement()* factory, the *StmtDb()* accessor, and the *Finalize()* destructor.
+Additionally, *ExecADO()* is a shortcut returning an ILiteADO/SQLiteCStatement instance.

 #### Transaction control